espy/hoodie-plugin-tutorial/README.md

     hoodie.directMessages.add( messageData )
         .then( onMessageSent, onMessageError )

 hoodie.defer() basically gives you the promises that were chained behind the actual API call, so they don't get lost anywhere and you can call them later.
 Remember, you're building an API that might get used by people other than yourself, and for consistency, it would be nice if it also worked with promises, just like the rest of the Hoodie frontend API.
-But let's look at the next line:
+Let's look at the next line:

     hoodie.task.add('direct-message', messageData)
     .done( function(messageTask) {